blueimp/Gallery/README.md

 // Move to the given slide index with the (optional) given duraction speed in milliseconds: gallery.slide(index, duration);

-// Start an automatic slideshow with the given delay: gallery.play(delay);
+// Start an automatic slideshow with the given delay (optional): gallery.play(delay);

 // Stop the automatic slideshow: